Rail transport in Great Britain: Passenger services

 Passenger services in Great Britain were divided into regional franchises and run by mostly private (that is, non-state owned) train operating companies from 1995 to 2020.
 These companies bid for seven- to eight-year contracts to run individual franchises.
 Most contracts in England were awarded by the Department for Transport (DfT), with the exception of Merseyrail, where the franchise is awarded by the Merseyside Passenger Transport Executive.
-In Scotland, contracts for ScotRail are awarded by Transport Scotland, and in Wales, contracts for Transport for Wales Rail are awarded by Transport for Wales, although the latter is currently publicly owned with no plans for franchising in the near future and ScotRail was brought into public ownership in 2022.
+In Scotland, contracts for ScotRail are awarded by Transport Scotland, and in Wales, contracts for Transport for Wales Rail are awarded by Transport for Wales, although the latter is currently state-owned with no plans for franchising in the near future and ScotRail was brought into public ownership in 2022.
 Initially there were 25 franchises, but some franchises were later combined and others nationalised.
 There are also a number of local or specialised rail services operated on an open access basis outside the franchise arrangements; examples include Heathrow Express and Hull Trains.